axeII/axell.dev/content/posts/plex-incident-debugging-infrastructure/index.md

 ### 1. Regular Auditing is Essential

-Even seemingly innocent configurations can become security concerns over time.
+Even simple configurations that don't look suspicious can become security concerns over time.
 What started as a fun experiment years ago became a forgotten connection that looked suspicious during a security review.

 ### 2. Documentation Matters